Composite Bosons Superposition Ansatz Approach to One-Dimensional Trapped Few-Fermion Systems: Concluding remarks

 \section{Concluding remarks}

-In this work, we investigated a one-dimensional harmonically trapped system of pairs of fermions with opposite spins, employing a coboson superposition ansatz, under both attractive and repulsive interaction regimes.
+In this work, we investigated an one-dimensional harmonically trapped $2\uparrow + 2\downarrow$ system of half-spin fermions across a broad range of attractive and repulsive interactions.
 The coboson formalism provides an interesting framework for exploring many-body fermionic quantum systems while fully taking into account the fermionic nature of its components.
-From the solution of a single pair and symmetries of the system, it is possible to construct a coboson superposition representation of the wave function of the many-pair system and compute key physical features such as the particle density profiles and two-body correlations.
-Approaches based on pair wave functions have also gained attention as alternatives to standard single-particle electronic structure methods \cite{tecmer2022geminal}.
+From the solution of a single pair and symmetries of the system, we constructed a coboson superposition representation of the wave function of the many-pair system and computed key physical observables such as the particle density profiles, two-body correlations and the low-lying energy spectrum.

-We advocate that this method is able to yield reasonable results with less numerical effort than standard exact diagonalization methods, which frequently scale poorly with system size, offering an accessible alternative for the study of few-body systems.
-We believe that the main advantage is the reduced number of states required in the superposition.
-The resulting density profiles were consistent with well-known limits of the Tonks-Girardeau regime in the case of strong repulsion and the Lieb-Liniger regime under strong attraction, capturing the transition between these two regimes.
-This method also provided sensible results for the two-body correlators and the low-lying energy spectrum of the system.
+The calculated density profiles were consistent with well-known limits of the Tonks-Girardeau regime in the case of strong repulsion and the Lieb-Liniger regime under strong attraction, capturing the transition between these two regimes.
+Our method also captured the Fridel-Wigner transition of the density profile, in the strong repulsive regime, and provided sensible results for the two-body correlations and the low-lying energy spectrum.

+We advocate that this method is able to yield reasonable results offering an accessible alternative for the study of few-body systems and propose that one main advantage is the reduced number of states required in the superposition.

 One way to further pursue this work could be to address larger fermionic few-body systems, such as \(3\uparrow + 3\downarrow\) and \(4\uparrow + 4\downarrow\), and explore dynamics beyond the ground state and correlations in low-dimensional quantum gases.
 It is also of interest to study spin imbalanced systems such as \(2\uparrow + 1\downarrow\) and \(3\uparrow + 2\downarrow\) \cite{patton2017trapped, pkecak2020signatures}, where a generalization of the formalism providing a coboson-fermion commutation algebra can be applied \cite{shiau2019coboson}.
 Studying these larger systems will allow us to investigate, for example, the behavior of the pairing energy and the even-odd effect \cite{sowinski2021few}.
 One can also explore systems with mass imbalance, that is, having component fermions of different masses \(m_\uparrow \neq m_\downarrow\) \cite{lydzba2020unconventional}.
 Collectively, these investigations can potentially provide further insight into quantum phase transitions and more complex pairing mechanisms \cite{rammelmuller2023magnetic}.